-Data relevant to estimated market sizes and penetration for the Company's lead products under development are presented in this MD&A. These data have been obtained from a variety of published resources, including published scientific literature, websites and information generally available through publicized means.
+Data relevant to estimated market sizes and penetration for the Company's lead products under development are presented in this Management's Discussion and Analysis of Financial Condition and Results of Operations.
+These data have been obtained from a variety of published resources, including published scientific literature, websites and information generally available through publicized means.
 The Company attempts to source reference data from multiple sources whenever possible for confirmatory purposes.
 Although the Company believes the foregoing data is reliable, the Company has not independently verified the accuracy and completeness of this data.